 When Will the Blues Leave?
 (Ornette Coleman) In his autobiography, Paul Bley says that when Billy Higgins and Charlie first met, they were playing so well together that they played a whole set at a jam session duo, just the two of them, swinging.
 Haden and Higgins get to show off that deep groove on “When Will the Blues Leave,” where Ornette delivers his most conservative, form-filled jazz performance on record.
 He is also swinging like crazy!

-Check out the killer Horace-Silver-on-acid horn interludes after the first head and before the last head (not on Something Else).
+Check out the killer Horace-Silver-on-acid horn interludes after the first head and before the last head (not heard on Something Else).
 Bley’s comping is right with Ornette, hooking him up.
 Around 3:30 the mystic has had enough jazz, and turns the dial on his time machine.